CR1337/LLaMaDoc/README.md

 cd ..
 ```

-- Install dependencies for the LLaMaDoc Extensions.
+- Install dependencies for the LLaMaDoc Extension.
 The python dependencies have to be installed globally.
 ```bash
 cd llamadoc
 pip3 install -r requirements.txt